All Episodes

 So Andrea Mitchell and Obama have to do everything for you.

-You're even too stupid to know what's good for you in the Cash for Clunkers program.
+You're even too stupid to know what's good for you in the cash for clunkers program.

-We have to tell you what kind of car you can drive, because you're too stupid to drive the real car.
+We have to tell you what kind of car you can drive because you're too stupid to drive the real car.

-Last Monday in Washington National Press Club, unidentified reporter for singlepayeraction.org had this exchange with Barney Frank.
+Barney Frank, last Monday in Washington National Press Club, unidentified reporter for singlepayeraction.org had this exchange with Barney Frank.

-The votes I wish you weren't.
+I wish you weren't.

 I'm all for it.